nelsonGuti/Blog/src/pages/articles/2018-9-12---Factorialize a Number/index.md

 factorialize(0) /* 1 */
 ```

 All done.
 Nonetheless, there is still one little upgrade that I made to this one.
 Instead of using a for loop to fill the arr array, I used the Array.from method, which is incredibly handy.
 I heard about this one on the Syntax.fm podcast with Wes Bos and Scott Tolinski (which I highly recommend!).
+This method creates a shallow copy of an array like or iterable object.
+More on this on the next blog post.

 My final code looked like this: